Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 This allows fetching raw txscript w/o redundant raw effects, or raw effects w/o bulky txscript (aka witness).

-Suggestion 1:
+#### Suggestion 1:

 * TxSummary = {version, runlimit, hash(effects)}
 * TxID = hash(TxSummary)
-* TxWitness = {TxID, hash(txscript)}
+* TxWitness = {TxID, hash(Tx)}
 * Tx = {version, runlimit, txscript}

 The "tx" entity will be raw transaction, which can be transformed into TxSummary and to TxWitness.
-TxWitness is committed to the merkle root.
+TxWitness is committed to the merkle root, from where one can extract either TxSummary (via TxID) or raw transaction via its hash.

+#### Suggestion 2:

+Same as above structurally, but changing the names so TxID is not confused with hash(Tx) (as in suggestion above).

+    s/TxSummary/Tx/ => result of the txvm is a transaction object; allows saying `hash(TxSummary) == TxID` s/Tx/TxWitness/ => raw script+version+runlimit is the witness, that yields a transaction merkle item = SHA3-256(Tx.ID || TxWitness.ID) - simple: commit witness & transaction, symmetrical: can fetch either one of them.

 ### Legacy scripts and legacy asset IDs